-The variation to the height development standard will raise no matters that could be deemed to have State or Regional Significance.
-The proposed variations will have no potential for impacts outside the immediate vicinity of the site.
+The variation to the minimum lot area development standard will raise no matters that could be deemed to have State or Regional Significance.
+The proposed variation will have no potential for impacts outside the immediate vicinity of the site.

 (b) the public benefit of maintaining the development standard, and